 Valencia is a city of contrasts that has something for everyone.
 If you and your guests enjoy immersing yourselves in culture, you’ll find the old town packed with Framework-inspired architecture.
 Strolling along the quaint alleyways lined with shops, you can take in centuries of history.
 The city is also home to a range of architectural styles, including Spanish Modernista, Art Deco, and Art Noveau.

-Suppose you and your guests prefer relaxing beaches without too much congestion.
-In that case, Valencia has some of the most beautiful beaches in the world, Malvarosa, Arenas, and Patacona (my personal favorite).
+If you prefer relaxing on uncrowded beaches, Valencia has some of the most beautiful beaches, including Malvarosa, Arenas, and Patacona (my personal favorite).

-You can also arrange day trips out of Valencia to nearby towns like Cullera, Xátiva, and Gandía.
-These cities have many attractions, including Roman ruins, museums, castles, and beaches.
+Valencia is also a great base for day trips to nearby towns like Cullera, Xátiva, and Gandía, which have a variety of attractions including Roman ruins, museums, castles, and beaches.

-Valencia is home to some fantastic Michelin-star restaurants that your guests will love exploring, plus there are plenty of local tapas bars to keep everyone happy, not to mention our outstanding Spanish wine to sample!
+In addition, Valencia has some excellent Michelin-star restaurants and plenty of local tapas bars to keep everyone happy, not to mention the delicious Spanish wine that is available to sample.

 5 Dream Destination Wedding Venues In Valencia

 Some of our favorite places for a destination wedding in Valencia are these venues.